Ma-Marcinowski/Verificational-Model/README.md

      * Threshold of the function thresholding to zero was lowered from 55 to 25;

-     * Thresholding to zero is applied to both IAM and CVL images, hence the model shouldn't differentiate between image sources (*However it does, as may be concluded from the results of negative criterion test, vide 3.10.3.*).
+     * Thresholding to zero is applied to both IAM and CVL images, hence the model shouldn't differentiate between image sources (*however it still does, as may be concluded from the results of negative criterion test, vide 3.10.3.*).

 ### 1.5.
 Preprocessing v0.5 (CVL and IAM database, grayscaled images)